Ogulcan-Dinsever/Ogulcan-Dinsever/README.md

 # 💫 About Me:
-Hello.I graduated from the Computer Department of Süleyman Taştekin Vocational and Technical Anatolian<br>High School in İzmir.
-I completed the Computer Programming Department at Isparta Süleyman Demirel<br>University with a first-place ranking (3.4/4).
-I received Qualified IT Specialist training at Bilge Adam Academy.<br>Since November 2021, I have been actively working as a Backend Developer at Diten Technology, a subsidiary<br>of Grand Medical Group.
+I graduated from the Computer Department of Süleyman Taştekin Vocational and Technical Anatolian High School in İzmir.
+I completed the Computer Programming Department at Isparta Süleyman Demirel University with a first-place ranking (3.4/4).
+I received Qualified IT Specialist training at Bilge Adam Academy.
+From November 2021, I worked as a Backend Developer at Diten Technology, a subsidiary of Grand Medical Group.
 I have completed my military service.
+In July 2024, I started working as a Software Developer at Mikro Yazılım, part of Mikro Group.
+I am part of the core team responsible for the integration between accounting software such as Parasut, Zirve, and Mikro with the Turkish Revenue Administration (GIB).
-I want to reflect what I have learned in my<br>career and school life to my business life.
-I will further develop myself with the knowledge I will gain from<br>more experienced and knowledgeable people in my business life.
-I am in a position where I can use my<br>problem-solving skills in teamwork and dedicate time to learning and developing myself, I want to continue<br>this.<br>
+I am dedicated to reflecting what I have learned in my career and school life into my business life.
+I will further develop myself with the knowledge I gain from more experienced and knowledgeable people in my business life.
+I am in a position where I can use my problem-solving skills in teamwork and dedicate time to learning and developing myself.
+I want to continue progressing in this direction.<br>this.<br>

 ## 🌐 Socials: